Mossy1022/Smart-Memos/README.md

 Note* This plugin currently uses online openAI models to recieve and transcribe your voice memos.
 Looking to add Local AI Models in the nearer future.

+## Platforms

+- Desktop
+- Mobile (Android only) - Apple had their own audio format that makes everyone's lives more difficult.
+Will try to get around this without needing to use another library.

 ## Usage
 Once installed, the Smart Memos Plugin provides an intuitive interface to transcribe your audio files and generate notes.